 - High Traction Shoes – Choosing footwear that is designed for the type of work environment people will be in is a good idea.
 If working in areas where there are often wet floors, for example, choosing a shoe with high traction can be a good idea.
 In icy areas, snow boots may be the right choice.

-- Steel Toe Boots – Keeping your feet protected from things dropping on them is often done with steel toed boots.
+- Steel Toe Shoes and Boots – Keeping your feet protected from things dropping on them is often done with steel toed boots.
 These boots have a very strong toe, which will protect your feet if something smashes onto them.
 There are many different types of these boots to choose from, and finding the ones that work best in your facility is very important.

 Prevention is Key to Foot Safety